 Typically, a single solar panel can range between $350 to $2,000 depending on its construction quality, efficiency, size, and panel type.

 Those who wish to run everything except an air conditioner, microwave, and fridge may only need a 400-watt system.
 A system like this may cost $4,000 to $10,000.
 The cost includes a 400w solar panel, all the installation equipment, and other solar power system components.

 However, the more power you need, the more panels and larger batteries you’ll need to buy.

-For example, suppose you have a small, portable setup like the EcoFlow River and 110W portable solar panel.
-You might only pay in the range of $1,000 – $1,800.
+For example, if you have a small, portable setup like the EcoFlow River 2 and 110W portable solar panel, you might only pay in the range of $450-$650.
 The cost increases depending on the battery capacity and the more solar panels you add.
-With two 110W panels and 576Wh capacity, that’s enough to power small devices like a 110W TV, 10W lights, and your laptop.
+The River 2 Max and River 2 Pro both offer more capacity and a higher wattage solar panel but cost more.
+With one 110W panel and 256Wh capacity, that’s enough to power small devices like a 110W TV, 10W lights, and your laptop.